oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Unlinkability

-Especially, the privacy considerations in 10.5. in [@!I-D.ietf-oauth-selective-disclosure-jwt] apply to the `cnf` claim.
+The privacy considerations in Section 10.5. in [@!I-D.ietf-oauth-selective-disclosure-jwt] apply especially to the `cnf` claim.

 ## Type Identifier